 SAT 8:30-9:45 / TUE 19:30-20:45

-This practice is stimulating for the entire physiology of the body in a gentle way that activates and refreshes the organs and the lines of connective tissue – the fascia – that flow between them.
-At the same time, it enhances and supports a freer energetic movement of Qi through the energetic channels, the Meridians, which correlate with these same fascial lines of connectivity.
+This practice will affect the entire physiology of the body in a gentle way that activates and refreshes the organs and the lines of connective tissue – the fascia – that flow between them.
+As well, it will enhance and support a freer energetic movement of Qi through the Meridians, which correlate with these same fascial lines of connectivity.

 Restorative Vinyasa Yoga